claire-shen/claire-shen/README.md

-## Hi I'm Claire, a Software Developer :wave:
+## Hi I'm Claire, a Software Engineer :wave:

 * Currently studying CS at uWaterloo and BBA at Wilfrid Laurier
-* Enjoys olympic lifting and cat memes :cat2:
+* Enjoys powerlifting, hiking, and cat memes :cat2:
 * Personal trainer at the uWaterloo gym :muscle: